Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA_standard/WA_Standard_Redacted.md

 "Diagnosis-Related Group" ("DRG") means Diagnosis Related Group or its successor as established by CMS or other grouper, including but not limited to, a state mandated grouper or other industry standard grouper.
-"DRG Rate" means the all-inclusive dollar amount which is multiplied by the appropriate DRG Weight to determine the HM Rate for Covered Services.
+"DRG Rate" means the all-inclusive dollar amount which is multiplied by the appropriate DRG Weight to determine the Hg «Rate for Covered Services.
 "DRG Weight" means the weight applicable to the specific DRG methodology set forth in this PCS, including but not limited to, CMS DRG weights as published in the Federal Register, state agency weights, or other industry standard weights.
-"Eligible Charges" means those Provider Charges that meet J conditions and requirements for a Health Service to be eligible for reimbursement.
-These conditions and requirements include but are not limited to: Member program eligibility, Provider program eligibility, benefit coverage, authorization requirements, provider manual specifications, JJ administrative, clinical and reimbursement policies and methodologies, code editing logic, coordination of benefits, Regulatory Requirements, and this Agreement.
+"Eligible Charges" means those Provider Charges that meet [J conditions and requirements for a Health Service to be eligible for reimbursement.
+These conditions and requirements include but are not limited to: Member program eligibility, Provider program eligibility, benefit coverage, authorization requirements, provider manual specifications, J] administrative, clinical and reimbursement policies and methodologies, code editing logic, coordination of benefits, Regulatory Requirements, and this Agreement.
 Eligible Charges do not include Provider Charges for any items or services that Provider receives and/or provides free of charge.
-“Emergency Condition" means a medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent layperson, with an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in serious jeopardy to the health of the individual, or in the case of a pregnant woman, the health of the woman or her unborn child; serious impairment to bodily functions; or serious dysfunction of any bodily organ or part.
+"Emergency Condition" means a medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent layperson, with an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in serious jeopardy to the health of the individual, or in the case of a pregnant woman, the health of the woman or her unborn child; serious impairment to bodily functions; or serious dysfunction of any bodily organ or part.
 "Emergency Services" means those Covered Services furnished by a provider qualified to furnish emergency services, and which are needed to evaluate or treat an Emergency Condition.
-“Encounter Data" means Claim information and any additional information submitted by a provider under capitated or risk-sharing arrangements for Health Services rendered to Members.
+"Encounter Data" means Claim information and any additional information submitted by a provider under capitated or risk-sharing arrangements for Health Services rendered to Members.
-“Encounter Rate" means the I Rate that is all-inclusive of professional, technical and facility charges including evaluation and management, pharmaceuticals, routine surgical and therapeutic procedures, and diagnostic testing (including laboratory and radiology) capable of being performed on site.
+“Encounter Rate" means the gg Rate that is all-inclusive of professional, technical and facility charges including evaluation and management, pharmaceuticals, routine surgical and therapeutic procedures, and diagnostic testing (including laboratory and radiology) capable of being performed on site.